pvico/RX-Dual-Power/README.md

 <!-- <sub id="note4"> 4<sup></sup> I have seen a schematic on the web of a device using the same LTC4412 circuits as this project but it always uses the source with the highest voltage and has no telemetry.</sub><br/> -->

 ## Power source selection

+The normal primary power source is labelled MAIN PWR on the back of the PCB and the backup power source is labelled STBY PWR on the back of the PCB.

 1. As long as MAIN PWR is above its minimum voltage (according to the type of source), MAIN PWR is selected and STBY PWR is isolated from the system.